WG75/Hooptie/README.md

  - The application has filtering, sorting and pagination functionality. it also handles client side routing using React-router so we can examine closely how the data flow with each technique mentioned above.

- - I am also planning to rebuild it using other frameworks like Vue, angular and backbone.